KhaosResearch/e-Science-workflow/code/docker/SeriesCompletion/README.md

 * --start-date (str) -> First date of the date range, format (yyyy-mm-dd).
 * --end-date (str) -> Last date of the date range, format (yyyy-mm-dd).
 * --target-station (str) -> Target station.
-* --analysis-stations (list) -> List of stations that will be used to complete the target station.
+* --analysis-stations (List[str]) -> List of stations that will be used to complete the target station.
-* --completion-criteria (list) -> List of criteria that will be used to complete the target station.
+* --completion-criteria (List[str]) -> List of criteria that will be used to complete the target station.
 Values that can be included in the list are 'r2','slope','pair'.
-* --tests (list) -> Homogeneity tests.
+* --tests (List[str]) -> Homogeneity tests.
 Values that can be included in the list are 'pettit','snht','buishand'.
 * --delimiter (str) -> Delimiter of the input file and output file.
 Must be the same

 ### Outputs